atheermoh/news-topic-classification-ffnn/README.md

-# News Topic Classification with a Feedforward Neural Network
+# News Topic Classification using a Feedforward Neural Network (NumPy Only)

-This project implements a **from-scratch feedforward neural network** (no deep learning frameworks) to classify news articles into three topics:

-- **Politics**
-- **Sports**
-- **Economy**

-It was developed as part of the **COM4513/6513 – Natural Language Processing** assignment at the University of Sheffield.

-The full solution is implemented in a Jupyter notebook, including:
-- Custom text preprocessing
-- Manual implementation of forward and backward passes
-- Stochastic Gradient Descent (SGD) training with dropout
-- Experiments with randomly initialised embeddings and pre-trained GloVe embeddings
-- Extension with a deeper network architecture

----
+This project implements a **Feedforward Neural Network (FFNN)** for multi-class news topic classification (Politics, Sports, Economy).
+The entire neural network — embeddings, hidden layers, forward pass, backpropagation, dropout, softmax, and optimisation — is implemented **manually in NumPy**.

 ## Dataset